bright/new-www/content/blog/10-most-common-psychological-games-at-work.md

 * Resolving conflicts in a constructive and transparent manner.
 * Acknowledging and appreciating positive behaviors based on collaboration and support.
 * Establishing regular feedback mechanisms.
-* Raising awareness about the impact of psychological games. 🙂
+* Raising awareness about the impact of psychological games.😉

-Remember, creating a healthy work environment is an ongoing process that involves continuous communication, education, and commitment from both individuals and the organization.
+**But the best antidote is to become aware that a game is happening and refuse to play.** In other words - stay mindful of what you do and focus on the goal of your work or organisational goals. **I cannot prevent other people from playing games, or attempting to hook me into their game.
+But I can refuse to play.
+When a  player’s hook fails to catch me, the game is effectively broken.**

+What happens next?
+Some game players will simply go away in search of another player to hook.
+Others might become upset when the game doesn’t turn out as they hoped.
+Avoid responding to a game player in a way that would lead to their payoff.

-And how about you - have your ever thought which games you are playing at work or in your private life?
-Is it really worth it? 🙂
+Now think for a moment about your own life.
+Which games are you playing at work or in your private life?
+Is it really worth it?